Memphis high school student dies days after contracting COVID-19, family says

 “I gave him Tylenol and stuff like that because he was already COVID positive,” said Buckner.
 “When it seemed like it was just getting worse, I called the paramedics, and they took him to Le Bonheur, and he passed at Le Bonheur.”

-Le Bonheur confirmed a child died of the illness there over the weekend but did not identify the child.
+Le Bonheur Children’s Hospital confirmed a child died of the illness there over the weekend but did not identify the child.

 Buckner said her son, who had asthma, was vaccinated.
 She said Zo appeared to be the picture of health at the start of the school year and believes he caught the coronavirus at school.